Historical / Deutschland

 Ronda

 A galvanized steel bathtub is mounted high beneath an open–roof section, collecting rainwater that forms a reflective pool.
-The manufacturer’s stamp—Ronda—remains visible along the rim, marking a trace of production left intact within the ruin.
+The manufacturer’s stamp—Ronda—remains visible along the rim, marking a trace of industrial production left intact within the ruin while the vessel passively collects hydrochemical drift as evidence.

 Whisper

-An angled glass tube, suspended by copper wire, channels ambient sound across the water–damaged wall.
-The placement captures the structure’s altered acoustics—rain, echoes, and shifting air currents.
+An angled glass tube, suspended by oxidized copper wire, channels ambient sound across a water-damaged wall.
+Rain, echoes, and air movement are redirected, revealing the altered acoustics of the structure through subtle amplification.

-A limited–edition artist’s book created after the site’s demolition.
-Eleven copies were produced—one is held in the United States, with the others in Deutschland.
-Eleven photographs were hand–printed using specialized solutions and dyes, then mounted on heavy archival board.
-Eleven panels are bound within a burnt cover that mirrors the installation’s charred interior.
-The complete book functions as a reimagining of One Day Four Hours through material process and archival construction. ☐
+A limited-edition artist’s book produced following the site’s demolition.
+Eleven copies were created—one held in the United States, the remaining ten in Deutschland.
+Eleven photographs were hand-printed using specialized solutions and dyes, mounted on heavy archival board, and bound within a burned cover that mirrors the installation’s charred interior.
+The book functions as a material rearticulation of One Day Four Hours, extending the work through archival construction rather than preservation. ⌬

 Location: Schiffbauergasse (Kindertagesstätte Zauberstein) , Potsdam, Brandenburg, Deutschland